ROF Community Seed Bank for Native Seed Conservation

 In 2016, we started this initiative to collect, cultivate, multiply and propagate our rich bio-diversified indigenous and native varieties of vegetables, paddy, millets and other crops of India.
 Our vision is to restore and popularize our vast diversified heirloom varieties of vegetables and crops among Indian farmers and home gardeners.
 Also impart our indigenous traditional wisdom about seed preservation methods to younger generation through our ROF Community Seed Bank.

 Like there is a temple in every village today, having a Seed Bank for Native Seeds is a necessity today to regain our Seed Sovereignty and become self-reliant– Pradeep Kumar Manickam, Director, Rangamalai Organic Farms

 We believe that every farmer or home gardener should have their own native seed bank in their farm or home which would make their farm self-sustainable.
 We collected close to 180 rare and indigenous vegetable seed varieties in a very short span of time.
 We would like to thank local farmers and other likeminded friends who helped us in our seed collection journey which has just began.

-We started the heirloom vegetable farm in 20 cents of land at our backyard farm.
+We started the heirloom vegetable garden in 20 cents of land at our farm.
 We collected seeds from native seed savers and seed banks across India.
 With the very minimal seeds obtained per variety, we raised the garden from saplings and direct sowing.
 Since all these seeds were native varieties, they adapted well to our local environment and grew well than our expectation.
-We harvested the entire batch for seeds and started distributing these native varieties to interested home gardeners and farmers across India.
+We harvested the entire batch for seeds and started distribution of these native varieties to interested home gardeners and farmers across India.

 To learn more about the CSB project, refer this link: https://manvasanai.in/our-programs/community-seed-bank-for-native-seeds/